 Memorial of Blessed Guerric of Igny

 What encouragement or wisdom can we find in today’s celebration of Blessed Guerric of Igny?
-This second abbot of Igny, was a disciple of St. Bernard, a late vocation who entered Clairvaux at age 45.
-Thirteen years later he became a replacement for the first abbot of Igny who said, “I’m quitting!”, packed his bags and returned to Clairvaux.
-Bernard had no choice but to find a substitute, so he sent dependable old Guerric who couldn’t understand why this office was thrust upon him.
-He didn’t want to be an abbot because, “In his house there is no bread.”
-He had nothing to give.
+This second abbot of Igny, was a late vocation who entered Clairvaux at age 45, just like our Br.
+Philip who is 45.
+Thirteen years later Guerric replaceed the first abbot of Igny who said, “I’m quitting!”, packed his bags and returned to Clairvaux.
+So, Bernard sent dependable old Guerric who didn’t want to be an abbot because, he thought he had nothing to give.
 But the 54 sermons that have come down to us merit calling him one of the four evangelists of Citeaux along with St. Bernard, St. Aelred, and William of St. Thierry.

 One thing saddened Guerric, and caused him deep humiliation.
-Because of illness and old age he was forced to keep to his bed, and to be almost continuously absent from the brothers when they were assembled in community for prayer or work.
+Because of illness and old age he was forced to keep to his bed, and to be absent from community prayer and work much of the time.
 But that didn’t prevent him from teaching others to be faithful to the practices of our way of life.
-He writes, “I think it is most important not quickly to let restlessness or a slight indisposition keep us away from the divine office, private prayer, holy reading, our everyday tasks, or the rule of silence.”
+He writes, “I think it is most important not to let restlessness or a slight indisposition keep us away from the divine office, private prayer, holy reading, our everyday tasks, and the rule of silence.”

 Abbot Robert Barnes sums up Guerric’s life in these words: “He is a monk we may claim as a model, who obeyed what he was told to do and who did it faithfully, a good man, a wise abbot, an encouragement to us all.”